-A campaign called 'Truth About Zane', calling for and investigation and public debate into the death of 7 year old Zane during the floods and to protect the public
+A campaign called 'Truth About Zane', calling for an Independent Panel Inquiry into the death of 7 year old Zane during the floods and to protect the public

 Do you know the Truth About Zane?
 Please contact us in confidence on firstname.lastname@example.org